ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Android_14_User_Manual.md.txt

 Factory Tool is a factory batch OTG flashing tool, which does not need to read the image and supports large file flashing.
 Use this tool if RKDevTool is not compatible.
 Before use, you need to decompress to the full English path, connect the development board to the host, press the recovery key, press the reset key to reset, and release the recovery key after two seconds.
 There will be prompts on the Rockchip development tool : loader device found

+**Note: **

-**Note: The operation to recognize the device is that the recovery button should be in the pressed state when the development board is powered on.**
+- **The operation to recognize the device is that the recovery button should be in the pressed state when the development board is powered on;**

-**Theoretically, Rockchip development tools have no requirements for the unzip directory.
+- **Theoretically, Rockchip development tools have no requirements for the unzip directory.
 However, some users have feedback that the unzip directory should be in full English.
 If the tool doesn't match the following figure, please consider unzipping it in an English directory.**

 Open the Rockchip development tool: